mainmatter/playbook/project-flow/full-service/README.md

 What are the expected effects of that change?
 How much should they change so that we observe an effect?

-E.g., turn existing users into customers.
+E.g., 15% more users subscribe to a premium plan during their first 3 months

 -   **Rationale, historical data, analytics**